Cooking and Drinking

 Communications - what options do I have to talk and stay informed?

 This Verizon FiOS link will let you know if there is issues in your area.
-You can't choose either files or cell phone towers. https://www.verizon.com/support/check-network-status/
+You can choose either fiOs or cell phone towers. https://www.verizon.com/support/check-network-status/

 2 Cell phones (Verizon cell tower network or Wi-Fi/FiOS network)